INIT-REF/aarch64-arm-assembly-raytracer/README.md

 # aarch64/arm assembly raytracer

-A raytracer following the Raytracing tutorials from Peter Shirley, Trevor David Black and Steve Hollasch.
+A raytracer following the Raytracing tutorials by Peter Shirley, Trevor David Black and Steve Hollasch.